 Near the center of our brains, we have a twin set of neuron bundles called the amygdalae, responsible for importing cognitive processes, including fear and are fight or flight response.

 The discovery that these amygdalae contain cannabinoid receptors – as verified by researchers at Vanderbilt University in 2014 – is a major step in understanding how cannabis can actually treat anxiety.

 The idea is that these receptors depend on cannabinoids to do their job, to regulate all of those important emotional processes – as well as a ton of other processes in the body.

 But sometimes the body doesn’t produce enough of its own cannabinoids what we call endocannabinoids.
 In the case of anxiety, for example, research indicates that traumatic experiences can actually hinder the production of these endocannabinoids.

 The relationship between marijuana and anxiety is incredibly complex.
 One the one hand, cannabis is often used to calm the mind and body.
-It’s a natural painkiller, and one that people use often to self-medicate, with the advent of CBD oil which is a distillted cannabis the use of cannabis in every day products is even more common, a few drops of CBD oil to a food of your choice can get you instant relief.
+It’s a natural painkiller, and one that people use often to self-medicate, with the advent of CBD Gummies UK which is a distillated cannabis the use of cannabis in every day products is even more common, a few drops of CBD oil to a food of your choice can get you instant relief.
 On the other hand, studies have linked marijuana to problems with anxiety – both causing anxiety on its own, and making anxiety worse.

 It appears the effects of anxiety change depending on the type of anxiety you suffer from.
 If you haven’t yet, take the anxiety test on this site.
 You’ll get an idea of what type of anxiety may be affecting you and how.